Inverse moment of the $B$-meson quasi distribution amplitude: Renormalization group equation

 This result repeats the RGE derived in \cite{Ball:2003bf,Lange:2003ff}; it can also be derived from the Lange-Neubert equation for LCDA~\cite{Lange:2003ff}.
 On the other hand, for IM of quasi-DA, one has

 One can observe that the IM of LCDA is not multiplicative renormalized, it will get mixed with logarithmic moment $\sigma_1$ at one-loop.
 However, for IM of quasi-DA, there is no mixing between 1st IM and logarithmic moments at one-loop level, which is different from IM of LCDA.
 If one works at next-to-leading order accuracy, one can evolve $\widetilde{\lambda}_B$ to other scales without the input of other parameters.
-However, we are not clear whether or not the IM of quasi-DA is multiplicatively renormalizable to all orders of perturbation theory.